-The results are not statistically significant with the exception of the Moderate category; those for Outer London are significantly significant with the exception of the Moderate category.
+The results for Inner London are not statistically significant with the exception of the Moderate category; those for Outer London are significantly significant with the exception of the Moderate category.
 I suspect none are significant in reality, but crucially, the advantage you would expect to see in highly traffic calmed areas is still not visible (proportion of accidents in "suitable" roads Χ proportion of such roads actually converted Χ claimed rate of accident reduction in converted roads ~= 20%Χ50%Χ50% = 5%).

 I suspect that it is fundamentally because there are more pedestrians and cyclists in inner London.
 It is probably the case that their number is increasing proportionately faster there than elsewhere.
 It may also be because casualty rates are falling faster amongst vehicle occupants, who are protected by developments in vehicle technology, than amongst the more vulnerable pedestrians and cyclists.
 Another factor could be the high proportion of tourists in central London likely a factor in the jump in casualties in 2012, during the London Olympics.

 It is also worth noting that the increase in cycling is largely a result of the same set of policy initiatives that gave us 20mph zones.
 So if the poor results in inner London are a result of this, it is only right that a single figure for the whole of London should be considered anyway.
 Note, again, that this increase will also have affected the inner London boroughs that have not adopted 20mph zones, but they have done better nonetheless.

 In fairness, outer London is not a homogeneous lump either, but it is not possible to further subdivide the boroughs in any geographically meaningful way.
 If the raw data were available, this problem (and any other form of borough-related bias) could be overcome quite easily by dividing London into rings strictly by distance from Charing Cross, and then manually subdividing the rings into suitable segments depending on the local 20mph situation.